-

 Entering the scenario details

-Scenario description
+Scenario Description

 The description should be a short but descriptive title for the scenario and should contain enough detail to help someone identify the scenario and help determine whether it would be relevant to their needs.

-Selecting tags
+Selecting Tags

 The tags that you add to a scenario are very important as they are the means by which scenarios are searched for, so the effectiveness of searching depends on the quality of your tagging.

-To add tags to a scenario, expand the Tags tree and click on the tags that you want to add - they will then appear in the Selected Tags section.
+To add tags to a scenario, expand the Available Tags tree and click on the tags that you want to add - they will then appear in the Selected Tags section.

 When creating a blank scenario, there maybe some tags already in the Selected Tags section - these will be mandatory tags which must be present on scenarios and cannot be removed.

-Tags which can have a value specified will have a default value set - to change the value simply click on it and an editor will appear which will let you enter a new value.
+Tags that can have a value specified will have a default value set - to change the value simply click on it and an editor will appear which will let you enter a new value.
 The default comparison operator is '=' and can be changed by clicking on it and selecting a different one from the list.

 Scenario Definition